WomenPlusPlus/deploy-impact-22-openedu-b/docs/README.md

 # OpenEDU

-The project is built as in a form of several microservices running together within a docker-compose environment (should be replced with Kubernetes for production).
+The project is built in a form of several microservices running together within a docker-compose environment (should be replced with Kubernetes for production).
-Docker-compose also contains several standart packages such as postgres and elasticsearch, we highly recommend swith to fully-managed versions of them in case the whole infrastructure will be located in the commertial cloud (e.g. Azure)
+Docker-compose also contains several standart packages such as postgres and elasticsearch, we highly recommend switch to fully-managed versions of them in case the whole infrastructure will be located in the commertial cloud (e.g. Azure)

 Architecture overview: